Sprinkle Docs

 • If MySQL server is on public network, accessible over public IP, allow inbound connection on mysql port (default is 3306) from Sprinkle IPs (34.93.254.126, 34.93.106.136)

-• If MySQL server is on private network, configure SSH Tunnel in Advanced Settings.
+• If MySQL server is on private network, configure in Advanced Settings.

 2. Create a Read-Only user, providing any name like "sprinkle"